chrisbuild124/Exercise-Log/README.md

 # Exercise-Log
-A simple NodeJS Dynamic Website that tracks exercises using the MERN Stack
+A NodeJS Dynamic Website that tracks exercises using the MERN Stack

 **Description**